iifl-logo

 A separate exercise was carried out to evaluate the performance of individual Directors, who were evaluated on parameters such as level of engagement and contribution, independence of judgement, safeguarding the interest of the Company and its minority shareholders etc.

-The Independent Directors of the Company met on March 21,2025, without the presence of Non-Independent Directors and members of the management to review the performance of Non-Independent Directors and the Board of Directors as a whole; review the performance of the Executive Chairman & Managing Director of the Company and to assess the quality, quantity and timeliness of flow of information between the management and the Board of Directors.
+The Independent Directors of the Company met on March 25, 2026, without the presence of Non-Independent Directors and members of the management to review the performance of Non-Independent Directors and the Board of Directors as a whole; review the performance of the Executive Chairman & Managing Director of the Company and to assess the quality, quantity and timeliness of flow of information between the management and the Board of Directors.
 The performance evaluation of the Independent Directors was also carried out by the entire Board.
+The Directors expressed their satisfaction with the evaluation process.

-14. NOMINATION, REMUNERATION AND BOARD DIVERSITY POLICY
+16. NOMINATION, REMUNERATION AND BOARD DIVERSITY POLICY

 The Board of Directors have framed a Nomination, Remuneration and Board Diversity policy which lays down a framework in relation to remuneration of Directors, Key Managerial Personnel and Senior Management of the Company.

-The Policy broadly lays down the guiding principles, philosophy and the basis for payment of remuneration to Executive and Non-executive Directors (by way of sitting fees and commission), Key Managerial Personnel, Senior Management and payment of remuneration to other employees.
+The Policy broadly lays down the guiding principles, philosophy and the basis for payment of remuneration to Executive and Non-Executive Directors (by way of sitting fees and commission), Key Managerial Personnel, Senior Management and payment of remuneration to other employees.

-The Nomination, Remuneration and Board Diversity Policy is available on the website of the Company viz. https://raymondlifestyle.com/uploads/Nomination- Remuneration-&-Board-Diversity-Policy.pdf
+The Nomination, Remuneration and Board Diversity Policy is available on the website of the Company viz. https:// raymondlifestyle.com/uploads/Nomination-Remuneration-&Board-Diversity-Policy.pdf

 The policy also provides the criteria for determining qualifications, positive attributes and Independence of Director and criteria for appointment and removal of Directors, Key Managerial Personnel / Senior Management and performance evaluation which are considered by the Nomination and Remuneration Committee and the Board of Directors.

 The Policy sets out a framework that assures fair and optimum remuneration to the Directors, Key Managerial Personnel, Senior Management Personnel and other employees such that the Companys business strategies, values, key priorities and goals are in harmony with their aspirations.
-The policy lays emphasis on the importance of diversity within the Board encourages diversity of thought, experience, background, knowledge, ethnicity, perspective, age and gender are considered at the time of appointment.
+The policy lays emphasis on the importance of diversity within the Board; encouraging diversity of thought, experience, background, knowledge, ethnicity, perspective, age and gender are considered at the time of appointment.

-15. MEETINGS OF THE BOARD AND ITS COMMITTEES
+17. MEETINGS OF THE BOARD AND ITS COMMITTEES

 The Board/Committee meetings are pre-scheduled and a tentative annual calendar of the meetings is circulated to the Directors well in advance to help them plan their schedules and ensure meaningful participation.
-Only in the case of special and urgent business, should the need arise, the Boards approval is taken by passing resolutions through circulation, as permitted by law, which are noted in the subsequent Board meeting.
+Only in the case of special and urgent business, if the need arise, the Boards approval is taken by passing resolutions through circulation, as permitted by law, which are noted in the subsequent Board meeting.
 In certain special circumstances, the meetings of the Board are called at a shorter notice to deliberate on business items which require urgent attention of the Board.
 The Company has complied with Secretarial Standards - I issued by the Institute of Company Secretaries of India on the Meetings of the Board of Directors.

-16. COMMITTEES OF THE BOARD
+18. COMMITTEES OF THE BOARD

-The Board of Directors has the following Committees as on March 31,2025:
+The Board of Directors has the following Committees as on March 31, 2026:

 a) Audit Committee